 Cherry angiomas get their name from their appearance.
 Their bright red color occurs due to the dilated capillaries.

-However, cherry angiomas can be a range of colors and may also appear blue or purple.
+However, cherry angiomas can vary in color, regardless of a person’s skin type or tone, and may appear blue or purple.
 If a person applies pressure to them, they do not usually turn white, or blanch.

-These angiomas can also vary in size but commonly grow to be a few millimeters (mm) in diameter.
+These angiomas can also vary in size but commonly grow to be 1-5 millimeters (mm) in diameter.
 As they get bigger, the angiomas usually form round, domed shapes with smooth, flat tops.

 Similar-looking skin growths